About Mr. Dunning

 I have over a decade of experience teaching secondary social studies, having taught in every core history class as well as some specialty courses including AP World History, African American History and Latin American History.
 While I expect a depth of knowledge that is much more rigorous than many teachers, I also do my best to make the classroom projects creative and incorporate technology whenever possible.
 I believe that a good teacher focuses on the balance between different learning styles and attempt to keep concepts fresh and new for the students.

-My best friend keeps me going through all the ups and downs of a school year.
+My daughter and best friend keeps me going through all the ups and downs of a school year.
 I would never make it without her support and (more often) sarcasm.

 A picture of my mother and older brother from sometime in the late 80’s.